KraftLauncher/kraft-launcher/docs/ARCHITECTURE.md

 **Coming soon.**

-> [!TIP]
-> A feature is a group of related code inside a directory, one special exception is the `common` directory which contains common code
-> to be used across different features.
+## Clean Architecture?

 This architecture is different from [Uncle Bob's Clean Architecture](https://en.wikipedia.org/wiki/Robert_C._Martin).
 Clean Architecture follows stricter rules, has more abstractions, and is more generic.
 We also use fewer classes and avoid verbose suffixes like `DataSource` or `UseCase`.
+We prefer names like `VersionManifestFetcher` rather than `GetVersionManifestUseCase`.

 ## Resources